Adoptive Benefit is a payment to an adopting mother or a single male who

 To apply fill in Form AB1 for Adoptive

 Benefit (pdf).
-Return the form together with all relevant certificates to
+Return the form together with all relevant documentation to

 the Department of Social Protection at the address listed below.
 This form is